Abnormal Corn Ear and Kernel Development

 Blunt Ear Syndrome

-Also referred to as “beer can ears” or ear stunting.
-Characterized by reduced ear length, normal (for corn product) kernel rows at base of ear, and usually a barren ear tip (Figures 2, 3 and 4).
-The reduced kernel number suggests a biotic (living) or abiotic (non-living) stress occurred before ear size determination was complete.
-Possible causes include cold shock, a foliar fertilizer application, or a chemical application during the V8 to V12 (pre-tassel) growth stages of a late post-emergence herbicide (ALS, PGR (plant growth regulator), glufosinate, glyphosate), a fungicide (strobilurin), an insecticide, and spray adjuvants.2 Research at Purdue University suggests the syndrome can be caused by an application of a nonionic surfactant (NIS) prior to tasseling with or without a foliar fungicide.3,4 The greatest risk for occurrence appears to happen from V12 to V14 growth stages (about one to two weeks before pollination).4 Husks are slender and pointed which restricts silk emergence.
+The reduced kernel number suggests that biotic (living) or abiotic (non-living) stress occurred before ear size determination was complete.
+Possible causes include cold shock, a foliar fertilizer application, or a chemical application during the V8 to V12 (pre-tassel) growth stages using a late post-emergence herbicide (ALS, PGR or plant growth regulator, glufosinate, glyphosate), a fungicide (strobilurin), an insecticide, or spray adjuvants.2 Research at Purdue University suggests the syndrome can be caused by an application of a nonionic surfactant (NIS) prior to tasseling with or without a foliar fungicide.3,4 The greatest risk for occurrence appears to happen from V12 to V14 growth stages (about one to two weeks before pollination).4

 Figure 2.
 Blunt ear syndrome.

-Blunt ear syndrome
+Blunt ear syndrome images with barren corn ear tips

-Blunt ear syndrome 2
+Figure 3.
+Blunt ear syndrome ears.

 Incomplete Kernel Set